wwmm/fastgame/README.md

 I start it manually before launching a game `sudo fastgame_server --config config.json`.
 At least for now no advantage in keeping a service like this running when we are not playing.

+In other to set cpu affinity and environmental variables it is necessary to use the executable `fastgame` to launch the game.
+On Steam you would do something like this `fastgame --game APlagueTaleInnocence_x64 --run %command%`.
+In this case `APlagueTaleInnocence_x64` is the name of the game section in our `config.json` file.
+There is an configuration example below.

 # Features

 - Change cpu frequency governor